Back to: C#.NET Tutorials For Beginners and Professionals

 Var Keyword in C#:

 Putting it in simple words, the var keyword is not something like an object which can point to any other data during run time.
-Once the data type is confirmed by looking at the data, it will only point to the valid data as per the data type.
+Once the data type is confirmed by looking at the right-hand side data, it will only point to the valid data as per the data type.
 For example, in this case, the var x will always point to numeric integer values only.
 So, now let us define the final definition for the var keyword in C#.

 What is Var in C#?